Constitution of the Republic of China: Referendums and constitutional reform

 The proposal to implement an entirely new constitution met with strong opposition from the People's Republic of China and great unease from the United States, both of which feared the proposal to rewrite the constitution to be a veiled effort to achieve Taiwan independence, as it would sever a historic link to mainland China, and to circumvent Chen's original Four Noes and One Without pledge.
 In December 2003, the United States announced its opposition to any referendum that would tend to move Taiwan toward formal "independence", a statement that was widely seen as being directed at Chen's constitutional proposals.

 In response, the Pan-Blue Coalition attempted to argue that a new constitution and constitutional referendums were unnecessary and that the inefficiencies in the ROC Constitution could be approved through the normal legislative process.

-In his May 20, 2004 inaugural address, Chen called for a "Constitutional Reform Committee" to be formed by "members of the ruling party and the opposition parties, as well as legal experts, academic scholars and representatives from all fields and spanning all social classes" to decide on the proper reforms.
-He promised that the new Constitution would not change the issue of sovereignty and territory.
+In his May 20, 2004, inaugural address, Chen called for a "Constitutional Reform Committee" to be formed by "members of the ruling party and the opposition parties, as well as legal experts, academic scholars and representatives from all fields and spanning all social classes" to decide on the proper reforms.
+He promised that the new constitution would not change the issue of sovereignty and territory.
 This proposal went nowhere due to lack of cooperation from the opposition Pan-Blue.

+The Kuomintang government in power from 2008 to 2016 halted efforts to write a new constitution in Taiwan.
 Former President Ma Ying-jeou stated that constitutional reform was not a priority for his government.

+After that, Taiwan was once again governed by the Democratic Progressive Party, but they promised to maintain Taiwan's status quo, and their proposed constitutional amendments were not passed.